Governance of EU-OSHA

 Transparency is a pre-requisite of accountability.

 To ensure transparency, the Agency makes key documents publicly available.
-These include the corporate strategy, the annual management plans and the activity reports, the annual budgets, accounts and reports of the Court of Auditors.
+These include the corporate strategy, the programming documents and the activity reports, the annual budgets, accounts and reports of the Court of Auditors.

 The Director, senior staff and members of the Governing Board have to declare their interests (Read EU-OSHA’s policy on conflicts of interest).
 The minutes of the meetings of the Board are publicly available.